-Course Code/Title: GRDN 2922 Graphic Design Illustration Seminar
+Course Code/Title: GRDN 2922 Graphic Design Illustration Seminar Academic Dean: Denise Richard Requisites: None Nominal/Scheduled Hours: 90/45 Credits: 3

-In this course, students investigate the nature of graphic design.
-They create a number of discussion papers and presentations that give meaning to the term graphic design.
-In addition, they compare career opportunities and possibilities within the graphic design industry and domain, utilize online resources available to graphic designers and identify organizations helpful to and associated with the industry.
+In this course, students investigate the nature of graphic design and illustration.
+They create a number of discussion papers and presentations that give meaning to the terms graphic design and illustration.
+In addition, they compare career opportunities and possibilities within the graphic design/illustration industries and domains, utilize online resources available to both and identify organizations helpful to and associated with each concentration.